turingschool/backend-curriculum-site/module1/lessons/each.md

 Now it's your turn to practice.

-With your new best friend sitting next to you, with this following array use `.each` to:
+With your new best friends in your breakout room, use the following array with `.each` to complete the following:

 `singers = ["billie", "ariana", "lizzo", "leon"]`